cohere-ai/quick-start-connectors/github/README.md

 GITHUB_QUERY_TEMPLATE="{query} in:file language:js repo:jquery/jquery"
 ```

-The above query template would perform the search in Javascript files in the jquery repo.
+For example, the above query template would perform the search in Javascript files in the jquery repo.

 The `GITHUB_RESULTS_PER_PAGE` value defaults to 5 in this search connector, although the GitHub default is 30.
 The
 maximum number of results per page supported by GitHub is 100.
 A separate API call is required for each result,